Shojon-Miah/tiles-gallery/README.md

-## Tiles Gallery
+## tiles-gallery

-A modern tile showcase web application where users can explore a curated collection of premium ceramic, porcelain, and stone tiles.
+Tiles Gallery is a modern tile showcase web application where users can explore a curated collection of premium ceramic, porcelain, and stone tiles.

 ## Technologies Used